Los Angeles Hit and Run Accident Attorney

 - A general description of the driver.
 Male or female?
 Race?
 Eyeglasses?
 Anything at all is helpful.

 - The direction the vehicle fled.
 This can also help identify the driver.

 Share all this information with the police when you call to report the accident.
 The authorities can use it to track down the suspect.

 Yes.
 Police are particularly eager to find a driver who hurts someone in a collision.
 If there was only property damage, then the authorities might not make finding the driver a priority.
 Resources are limited, after all.
 But leaving the scene of an accident when someone has suffered bodily injuries is a serious crime.

 Police have many tools they can use.
 In addition to the helpful information listed above, they can also visit nearby businesses to find surveillance video which captured the crash.
 This video might capture the license plate number or the direction where the car fled.
 If the criminal just left a business, police can also use credit card information to finger the correct suspect.

 How Comparative Fault Can Affect Your Los Angeles Hit and Run Accident Claim

 What will happen if you do identify a hit-and-run driver and file a claim, but that motorist says that you are also partially at fault for the accident?
-This question raises the issue of comparative fault.
+For example, the motorist might claim you cut them off, causing your own wreck.
+Allegations like this raise the issue of comparative fault.

 Under California’s comparative fault law, a plaintiff can seek compensation regardless of whether she or he is partially to blame for the crash or for her injuries.
 As long as the defendant still bears some responsibility, the plaintiff can recover.
 This is true whether the plaintiff is 1 or 2 percent at fault or 99 percent at fault.
 However, if the court does determine that the plaintiff is partially at fault, the plaintiff’s total damages award will be diminished by that plaintiff’s percentage of fault.